hoodiehq/hood.ie/_posts/2016-05-12-beer-card-pet-projects-tgif-83.md

 >Girls are more likely to learn that their feelings of anger, no matter the reason they have them, are “wrong” and out of sync with their identities as girls.
 They are also more likely to intuit that to show anger puts their relationships at risk.
 Even worse, they associate anger with being unattractive in a social milieu where few things are portrayed as worse for a girl.

-<cite>Soryaya Chemaly, [Does Your Daughter Know It's OK To Be Angry?](http://www.rolereboot.org/culture-and-politics/details/2016-05-daughter-know-ok-angry/)</cite>
+<cite>Soryaya Chemaly, [Does Your Daughter Know It’s OK To Be Angry?](http://www.rolereboot.org/culture-and-politics/details/2016-05-daughter-know-ok-angry/)</cite>

 >Manufactured food is not inherently bad and it is not the cause of obesity.
 The solution to obesity is not to stop people from eating processed convenience foods and there is no point in telling people that they must make everything from scratch.
 They never will and they would not necessarily be making better food choices if they do.
 Food brands and convenience products should not be seen as the problem, but embraced so they can play an important part in the solution.